alapo/thesisUC/README.md

    - [2nd option](https://www.overleaf.com/latex/templates/university-of-calgary-thesis-template/jddnhskkgpms)

-# Setting up your work environment
+# Setting up your folder/work environment
 There are many ways to go about this but here is a general setup which you can modify to your needs.
 In my project files I have (at the very least) the following folders
 - raw